 Being in an area with plenty of houses and roads in play, there are many OB areas that aren’t hard to reach.
 Needless to say after pointing out all these challenge factors, my score was not pretty this day!

-I don’t know if any holes really qualify as “signature” in this older design, but I enjoy most of the par-3s.
+I don’t know if any holes really qualify as “signature” in this older design, but I enjoyed most of the par-3s.
 Probably my favorite was the 12th, which features a downhill tee shot.
 Trees run up the left side and water sits to the right of the green, so it’s kind of an all-or-nothing shot.
 Short is really the only miss you can get away with.

 The par-5 18th was also fun.
 The tee shot wraps around a lake to the right and then the hole continues to curl around with the elevated green tucked further around the corner.
 It’s not one most long hitters will go for unless they can hit a giant cut, but as a three-shot hole it requires some strategy.

 The course was in okay shape for winter.
 But like I said earlier, things were extra shaggy here.
 Some areas were still frozen/frosty for a couple hours after we started and then unfortunately turned to mush once thawed.
 There was a lot of goose poop and muddy spots in the fairways, so the ball would always be caked with muck by the time I got on the green.
 The tee boxes were fine.
-The rough was sometimes deep, thick and brutal and sometimes not much of a factor.
+The rough was sometimes deep, thick and brutal and then sometimes not much of a factor at all.
 The bunkers were pretty terrible with just hard-packed sand/mud that you couldn’t do anything with.
 The greens were pretty good overall.
 They were really rolling a lot slower than they looked, so we never really adjusted to the speeds.

 Overall, Alta Sierra is a fun old course in the beautiful foothill setting, but it is further out of the way than much better options like Darkhorse or The Ridge.
 The guy I played with said he rarely plays it compared to a number of other courses in the region and, from what I could see around the clubhouse during the shotgun start, most players here are older residents/members.
 It does sound like this course is considered “semi-private,” so those members do have preferred tee times and options for outside players are more limited.
 I saw plenty of tee times on GolfNow while I was in town, though.